aparkgh/infinitywire/README.md

 **InfinityWire** is a custom-built wired USB HID mouse featuring Micro-USB charging[^1].

-InfinityWire is the wireless version of the initial project, [ZeroWire](https://github.com/aparkgh/zerowire).
+InfinityWire was the original concept behind Zerowire— a recreation of the zerømouse.
+Built using the PCB from a Logitech MX Anywhere 2, it served as an early prototype for what would eventually become [ZeroWire](https://github.com/aparkgh/zerowire); a lightweight, wireless, and portable mouse.

 ## **Components Used**
 > [!NOTE]